 This funds transfer will allow for necessary life safety repairs at Spectrum Stadium prior to the start of the 2018 football season.
 The chair of the Finance and Facilities Committee, with approval of the university president, will recommend the use of the funds.

 Supporting documentation: None

-Prepared by: John C. Pittman, Associate Vice President for Administration and Finance, and Chief Financial Officer
+- Prepared by: John C. Pittman, Associate Vice President for Administration and Finance, Debt Management - Submitted by: William F. Merck II, Vice President for Administration and Finance and Chief Financial Officer